TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 1.md

 # Lab Assignment 1 : Deploying and Managing Linux and Windows Operating Systems
+## Deliverables

+At the end of this assignement, you should be turning in a word doc with the following:
+- A screenshot of the VirtualBox homepage with your configured Linux and Windows Server VMs.
+- A screenshot of a your Linux machine successfully pinging the Windows Server and vice-versa.
+- The IP of your Linux Machine
+- A screenshot of the Linux SSH fingerprint authentication prompt (and you typing yes)
+- A screenshot of the file you created in the Windows Server.

 ## Task 1 & 2: Installing and Configuring the VMs

 Going to leave this section blank for now since I'm assuming everyone knows how to configure virtual box but here are the links to download the needed vms: